-SES Seattle is aimed to elevate the position, enlighten each other, and expand our networks.
-For this meeting, the focus was on best practices, so we did a few rounds of “best practice speed dating.”
+SES Seattle aims to elevate the position, enlighten each other, and expand our networks.
+For this meeting, the focus was on best practices, so we did a few rounds of “best practice speed dating.

 When we came back together as a group and shared some of those best practices, an interesting analogy came up revolving around infomercials, and their relevance to sales (specifically technology sales).

-The first that came to my mind was Shamwow—that “miracle” chamois that was a big deal a few years ago.
-We all remembered Shamwow, and Patrick from Puppet began to elaborate about why infomercials draw and hold attention.
+The first that came to my mind was Shamwow — that “miracle” chamois that was a big deal a few years ago.
+We all remembered Shamwow, and Patrick from Puppet began to discuss about why infomercials draw and hold attention.
 Infomercials tell stories in a way that makes a connection you’ll remember.
 They often show how the things you use today don’t work (usually in a parody) compared with how the advertised product is far superior, which helps the audience makes an emotional connection.

-Often in tech sales, we are guilty of talking about new releases and features, but often forget to show how it relates to the person we’re pitching, so they don’t make a connection.
-To sell more, faster, you must make an emotional connection.
+Often in tech sales, we are guilty of talking about new releases and features but forgetting to show how it relates to the person we’re pitching so they don’t make a connection.
+To sell more faster, you must make an emotional connection.